Nidhi0152/CST8916/Readme.md

 #### JSON Payload Structure

-Here’s the structure of the JSON payload sent by the simulated Dow's Lake sensors:
+Here’s the structure of the JSON payload sent by the simulated sensors:
 ```
+e.g Dow'sLake Sensor
 {
     "location": "Dow's Lake",
     "iceThickness": 33,